Jelly bean: Slang

-In United States slang during the 1910s and early 1920s, a "jellybean" or "jelly-bean" was a young man who dressed stylishly but had little else to recommend him, similar to the older terms dandy and fop.
-F. Scott Fitzgerald published a story, The Jelly-Bean, about such a character in 1920.
-While previously common, the slang word has fallen out of fashion as of 2025.
+In United States slang during the 1910s and early 1920s, a jellybean or jelly-bean was a young man who dressed stylishly but had little else to recommend him, similar to the older terms dandy and fop.
+F. Scott Fitzgerald published a story, "The Jelly-Bean", about such a character in 1920.

 In popular culture

-When Beatlemania broke out in 1964, fans of the Beatles in the US pelted the band with jelly beans (emulating fans in the UK who threw the British candy Jelly Babies at George Harrison, who reportedly liked eating them).
+When Beatlemania broke out in the US in 1964, fans of the Beatles in the US pelted the band with jelly beans (emulating fans in the UK who threw the British candy Jelly Babies at George Harrison, who reportedly liked eating them).

+President Ronald Reagan's favorite treat was jelly beans.